 - 1. We Represent Injured Bikers and Their Families

-- 6. Crosley Law: San Antonio’s Trusted Motorcycle Injury Lawyers
+- 7. Crosley Law: San Antonio’s Trusted Motorcycle Accident Lawyers

 We Represent Injured Bikers and Their Families

 People love motorcycles because they offer remarkable freedom and power.
 However, the statistics are grim.
 Motorcycle riders are 27% more likely to die in a crash than someone in a car or truck.
-In 2019, there were more than 7,710 motorcycle accidents in Texas, causing thousands of injuries and hundreds of deaths.
+In 2021, there were 8,322 motorcycle accidents in Texas, causing thousands of injuries and 545 deaths.

 If your family suffered a loss or you were seriously injured in a motorcycle crash, you have legal options.
 At Crosley Law, our motorcycle accident attorneys represent injured bikers who have been hurt by other careless drivers.
 We always put our clients first, and we use evidence-based litigation strategies to serve injured Texans.